xxruyle/RVox-Engine/README.md

 - ![1000 block render distance](res/screenshots/proceduralInfinite2.jpg)

 ## Optimizations
-- World is made up of chunks
+- World is split up into 32x256x32 chunks
-- Each chunk is meshed before hand
-- Interior voxels are culled for performance
+- Each chunk has its own mesh where voxel faces not surrounded by air are culled
 - Chunks are culled when out of frustum
+- Meshing and chunk generation is multithreaded using std::async

 ## Lighting
 - Basic rudimentary lighting which is calculated using the normals of each voxel